 All of the new models have a factory setting of a miniscule 0W to 0.5W after you use your remote to click off the TV.
 This is great, and the manufacturers deserve credit for working hard to make TVs actually turn off while off, in contrast to other home electronics that idle at much higher levels.

-However, one of the five top-rated smart TVs, the Vizio P55-F1, has a QuickStart mode that defeats the energy saving factory settings.
-With Quick Start mode enabled, instead of going down to about 0.5W, it idled at 20W when powered off.
-Once you chose this as your standard idle mode, the TV will cost you $81 additional over a five-year period, compared to staying in the factory-set idle mode.
+Some Smart TV’s have a QuickStart mode that defeats the energy saving factory settings.
+For example - if Quick Start mode was enabled on a Smart TV, instead of going down to about 0.5W, it idled at 20W when powered off.
+Once you chose this as your standard idle mode, the TV will cost you $81 additional over a five-year period, compared to staying in the factory-set idle mode./span>

-So, before you deviate from the factory setting with a new TV, plug it into an energy-aware smart plug like the TP-Link Kasa HS-110 or Belkin Wemo Insight Plug, and see how much the energy changes in other idle settings.
+So, before you deviate from the factory setting with a new TV, plug it into an energy-aware smart plug like the TP-Link Kasa KP-115 or HS-300, or the Belkin Wemo Insight Plug, and see how much the energy changes in other idle settings.
 The QuickStart mode may hike up your electricity bill if your TV stays on continuously at a higher rate, so we don’t recommend enabling it.

 When you get your TV, you can choose a variety of picture settings.
 For instance, both the Vizio and LG have a screen mode called Vivid, and other models have modes with names like Cinema, Sports, and Game.
 You might think that screen settings would make a difference in energy usage.
 We learned that while they do have an impact, it’s not a big one.

 The same picture setting in different models could use twice as much electricity, which sounds like a lot until you consider that the actual usage might vary between, for example, 95W and 174W, a difference that translates into about $17 per year.
-One model, the Samsung, had an ultra-low energy screen setting, but the screen was so dark, you couldn’t see comfortably in a daylit room.
+Some televisons, for example, have a ultra-low energy screen setting, but the screen can get so dark, you couldn’t see comfortably in a daylit room.
 If you are trying to save energy, figure out the power usage for your TV’s screen settings and use the lowest one that provides comfortable viewing.

 Our last rule is a reminder.
 Switch off your TV and enjoy the world we live in.
 Join a volunteer organization, meet up with friends, or just go for a walk in the fresh air.
 Take a moment in your day to appreciate our world and remember why we are all striving to save energy in the first place.